Everett100/practice-Markdown-syntax/README.md

-# practice-Markdown-syntax
+# *practice-Markdown-syntax
+---
-practice using Markdown syntax to modify a README.md
+** practice using Markdown syntax to modify a README.md

 # Level 1 Heading (#)